shashankpie/Portfolio/README.md

-My Portfolio website built with Next.js, Tailwild CSS and deployed to vercel.
+My Portfolio website built with Next.js, Tailwind CSS and deployed to vercel.